xalaida/laravel-tree/README.md

 To store the hierarchical data structures in our application we can simply use the `parent_id` column, and it will work fine in most cases.
 However, when you have to make queries for such data, things get more complicated.

-There is a simple solution to add an extra column to the table to save the node path in the hierarchy from the root.
-It's called a "materialized path" pattern and allows to query data more easily.
+There is a simple solution to add an extra column to the table to keep the path of the node in the tree-like hierarchy.
+It's called a "materialized path" pattern and allows to query data more easily and efficient.

 Here is a simple example how it works: 1st category "Books" is a parent of 2nd category "Science".
 The database table in this scenario will look like this:

 | id  | name    | path |
 |-----|---------|------|